LottieFiles/lottie-interactivity/README.md

 # Demo

-Demo is available at https://fyffj.codesandbox.io/
+Demos are showcased at https://lottiefiles.com/interactivity

-The javascript code for the demo is available at https://codesandbox.io/s/lottie-interactivity-fyffj?file=/src/index.js
+The javascript code for the demo is available at codesandbox https://codesandbox.io/s/lottie-interactivity-fyffj?file=/src/index.js

 # Getting started